SeedSigner/seedsigner/docs/developer_tips.md

 ### Quickly generate a new seed to test with
 Generate a new 12- or 24-word seed via [https://iancoleman.io/bip39/](https://iancoleman.io/bip39/).

-Access a `python3` environment that has the `embit` library installed (e.g. your own local machine, ssh into the SeedSigner, etc)
+Access a `python3` environment that has the `embit` library installed (e.g. your own local machine, ssh into the LumenSigner, etc)

 Start a python REPL session by just typing: `python3`